Ship Browser Automation to Users with Steel and Convex

 Controlling Chrome is the simple part.
 What kills you is the state.
 A server restarts and the session is gone.
 Nobody knows which browsers belong to which user.
 Something throws and a session leaks.
 Your app has no idea what happened because results live in server logs, not in your database.

 That's infrastructure, not Puppeteer.
 If you're building on Convex, you don't have to build it from scratch.
+Steel handles the browser runtime.
+Convex handles the state.

 What Steel and Convex each do